-2.2.10 Of the compositions with period architectural pretentions, Royal Crescent was the one most assiduous in pursuing contemporary fashion, which gave circuses and curved layouts in general a particular vogue.
+Of the compositions with period architectural pretentions, Royal Crescent was the one most assiduous in pursuing contemporary fashion, which gave circuses and curved layouts in general a particular vogue.
 Royal Crescent is an iconic sweeping statement of elegant stucco buildings, complete with full height circular pavilions terminated with turrets at the end of each semi-circle.
 It is architecturally the grandest of all of Notting Hill and Holland Park's garden squares, yet over the past 30 years, its special character and setting has increasingly suffered from heavy traffic.

-2.2.11 Though the Survey of London recognises that Royal Crescent lacks the delicacy of detail of South Kensington's Pelham Crescent and the metropolitan assurance of Park Crescent in Regents Park, it is possible that its developers, although aware of these London developments, were seeking to evoke the splendour of the Royal Crescent in Bath since an engraving of the day shows the Crescent viewed across an improbable rural expanse reminiscent of that urban masterpiece.
+Though the Survey of London recognises that Royal Crescent lacks the delicacy of detail of South Kensington's Pelham Crescent and the metropolitan assurance of Park Crescent in Regents Park, it is possible that its developers, although aware of these London developments, were seeking to evoke the splendour of the Royal Crescent in Bath since an engraving of the day shows the Crescent viewed across an improbable rural expanse reminiscent of that urban masterpiece.

-2.2.12 The Crescent consists of tall slim stucco faced four-storey houses with basements and attics.
+The Crescent consists of tall slim stucco faced four-storey houses with basements and attics.
 The narrow frontage houses have the standard London plan of two rooms per floor.
 The entrance porches are of the Roman Doric order and are surmounted by cast iron balustrades which link with those on the balconies at 1st floor level into two grand sweeps of buildings.
 The ground floor windows have generous proportions and the 1st and 2nd floor windows feature moulded architraves.
 There is a dentilled main cornice above the 2nd floor level below the attic storey.
 The end circular pavilions terminate the terraces very satisfactorily and the overall impression transcends 'the Kensington style' evident in much of the surge of nineteenth century development.

-2.2.13 The restoration and redecoration scheme promoted by the Royal Crescent Association and the Royal Borough (with the support of the GLC and DoE) to mark European Architectural Heritage Year 1976 achieved considerable improvement to the appearance of the Crescent.
+The restoration and redecoration scheme promoted by the Royal Crescent Association and the Royal Borough (with the support of the GLC and DOE) to mark European Architectural Heritage Year 1976 achieved considerable improvement to the appearance of the Crescent.
 The improvements have since continued largely due to the pride of individual owners, the Royal Crescent Association and the Royal Crescent Garden Committee.
-The Gardens are well land-scaped with some fine old trees.
+The Gardens are well landscaped with some fine old trees.

-2.2.14 Royal Crescent is listed Grade II\, with an Article 4 Direction controlling its uniform external paint colour.
-See Appendix 1 for further details of Article 4 Directions.
+Royal Crescent is listed Grade II, with an Article 4 Direction controlling its uniform external paint colour.
+The colour specified for Royal Crescent is Sandstone (BS 4800 08 B 17)

-2.2.15 The buildings should thus be well protected.
+The buildings should thus be well protected.
 In the last 30 years or so, the fortunes of the crescent have, due in part to its listed status achieved in 1969, been steadily rising.
 More buildings than ever before have returned to splendidly renovated single family dwellings.
 Efforts by the residents themselves have ensured that the buildings - whether flats or whole houses - are now better loved and maintained than at probably any time since the 1920s or earlier.
-Almost every house is now painted again in the regulation Portland-stone coloured paint (Article 4 Direction), reinstating the unity of its appearance.
+Almost every house is now painted again in the regulation Portlandstone coloured paint (Article 4 Direction), reinstating the unity of its appearance.
 The communal garden has never looked more cherished.
 After 150 years, the garden is probably only now finally approaching the mature, tree-filled, elegant, social oasis of which its original architect dreamt.

-2.2.16 The threat to the Crescent, and to all the excellent conservation efforts over the past 35 years, comes from worsening HGV and bus traffic, and the associated problems of noise and particulate pollution.
+The threat to the Crescent, and to all the excellent conservation efforts over the past 35 years, comes from worsening HGV and bus traffic, and the associated problems of noise and particulate pollution.
 This is a major concern.
+Mitigating this threat is a key aim within this Neighbourhood Plan, addressed later under Movement (Section 3.5) and Guidance for Future Development.